johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 {{< figure align=center alt="CLIP approach overview" src="/imgs/vlms/clip.png" width=100% caption="Figure 2.
 CLIP approach overview [3]">}}

 <p align="justify">
-The CLIP model is trained using a batch of NN image-text pairs.
-The training objective is to predict which of the N×NN×N possible image-text pairings within the batch actually occurred.
+The CLIP model is trained using a batch of $N$ image-text pairs.
+The training objective is to predict which of the $N×N$ possible image-text pairings within the batch actually occurred.
 To achieve this, CLIP learns a multimodal embedding space by jointly training an image encoder and a text encoder.
-The goal is to maximize the cosine similarity between the image and text embeddings of the NN correct (real) pairs in the batch while minimizing the cosine similarity for the incorrect pairings.
+The goal is to maximize the cosine similarity between the image and text embeddings of the $N$ correct (real) pairs in the batch while minimizing the cosine similarity for the incorrect pairings.
 For optimization, a symmetric cross-entropy loss, also known as InfoNCE loss, is applied to the similarity scores.
 The following pseudocode outlines this procedure.
 </p>

 {{< figure align=center alt="CLIP training pseudocode" src="/imgs/vlms/clip_code.png" width=60% caption="Figure 3.
 CLIP training pseudocode [3]">}}